Brazos Nights, Fourth on the Brazos fireworks show canceled

-The Brazos Nights concert series, a free event open to the public, typically runs through spring and summer, with most concerts at Indian Spring Park.
-It concludes with the Independence Day celebration, Fourth on the Brazos, offering musical acts and fireworks on the Brazos River near McLane Stadium.
+“It’s an unfortunate because both Brazos Nights and Fourth on the Brazos have been part of the community for 30 years,” Cook said.

+Under a tentative schedule outlining what might have been, Black Pumas, Strand of Oaks and Ole Lonesome would have played April 3, Mariachi Las Coronelas would have played May 1, Vincent Neil Emerson would have played Pints in the Park on May 16, Foghat would have played June 12, and The Polyphonic Spree would have played July 4.
+Cook said the department is working with artists on rescheduling, whether for next year's concert series or for other dates.

-Waco city staff discussed the possibility of canceling the events during Tuesday’s city council meeting and made the announcement in a news release Wednesday morning.
-According to the release, both events have been a Waco tradition for more than 30 years, with the Fourth of July celebration drawing more than 30,000 people to the downtown and river area.
+Waco city staff discussed the possibility of canceling the events during Tuesday’s city council meeting and made the announcement via press release Wednesday morning.
+Brazos nights and Fourth on the Brazos have been running for more than 30 years and draw more than 30,000 people to downtown, according to the press release.

+“We’re all looking forward to the time we can get back to putting these kinds of events on,” Cook said.

 Post a comment as